chriskormaris/PyxidaAuebScraper/README.md

 or

-You to make an executable file for the gui.
+You can make an executable file for the gui.
 Run:
 ```shell
 pip install pyinstaller
 pyinstaller pyxida_gui.spec